 What is an Otter?

 Otters are mammals of the weasel family.
-There are two distinct species of otters in BC: river otters (Lutra canadensis) and sea otters (Enhydra lutris).
+There are two distinct species of otters in BC: river otters (Lontra canadensis

-Historically, sea otters were found throughout the north Pacific, from Mexico to Alaska, and along the east coast of Russia, south to Japan.
+were found throughout the north Pacific, from Mexico to Alaska, and along the east coast of Russia, south to Japan.
 However, they were prized for their luxurious fur and hunted to the brink of extinction.
-Through restoration efforts, some populations of sea otters are slowly recovering.
-In B.C. today, they are found only on the northwest coast of Vancouver Island, and on the mainland near Bella Bella.
+Through relocation and restoration efforts, some populations of sea otters are slowly recovering.
+In BC today, they are found only on the northwest coast of Vancouver Island, in Queen Charlotte Sound and on the mainland near Bella Bella.
 Currently, no sea otters are known to live in the Victoria area.

 River otters are known for their “playful” behaviour, and have been observed repeatedly sliding on their bellies down snow or mud banks.
 They communicate with buzzes, twitters, staccato chuckles and chirps.

-Sea otters spend most of their time in the ocean, often floating on their backs in “rafts” of ten to 100 individuals.
-Sea otters dive for fish, sea urchins, crabs, clams, abalone, mussels, scallops, octopus and squid.
-They are the only animal other than primates (monkeys, apes and humans) known to use tools – they use rocks to crack open the shells of some of their prey.
-Female sea otters give birth in the water to a single pup, which they care care for and train for six to eight months.
+spend most of their time in the ocean, often floating on their backs in “rafts” of 10 to 100 individuals.
+Sea otters dive for sea urchins, crabs, clams, abalone, mussels, scallops, octopus and squid.
+They are one of the few animals other than primates known to use tools – they use rocks to crack open the shells of some of their prey.
+Female sea otters give birth in the water to a single pup, which they care for and train for six to eight months.

 Why are otters important?